iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Projected Subgradient Method Convergence Proof.md

 \end{aligned}
 $$

-This completes the proof and the convex combinations of the weight $\epsilon_t$ corresponds the objective value of the function that converges.
+This completes the proof and the convex combinations of the weight $\eta_t$ corresponds the objective value of the function that converges.
+Finally, observe that from the strong convexity, the iterates will converge to a singleton, therefore, the weighted convex combinations of the iterates converge.

 **Remarks**

-Intuitively, it makes sense to weight the iterats $x^{(t)}$ at the tail end a bit more because hopefully, the algorithm has converged as more $t$ were iterated, and this is what this proof above is showing us that, such a strategy indeed works under the strong convexity assumption!
+Intuitively, it makes sense to weight the iterates $x^{(t)}$ at the tail end a bit more because hopefully, the algorithm has converged as more $t$ were iterated, and this is what this proof above is showing us that, such a strategy indeed works under the strong convexity assumption!

+Finally, observe that under the strong convexity assumption, we are certain the the iterates will converge to a fixed value.
+This is not true in general in the first case since, the minimizers for a convex function is a convex set and might not be a singleton like in the second case when the function is strongly convex.